ilancooke/home-dashboard/README.md

 Current weather data shown includes:

-- temperature
-- short forecast / conditions
+- current temperature and conditions
-- hourly forecast
+- five hourly periods with weather icon, temperature, wind speed, and probability of precipitation
-- probability of precipitation
+- five daily periods with weather icon, high/low temperatures, and probability of precipitation
-- upcoming forecast periods

 Hourly timestamps are converted from ISO timestamps into a human-readable format such as: